-- (11) During 2020, each NEO received financial planning services and the cost of an annual physical exam; Messrs.
-Fletcher, Lauber, and Klappa, and Ms. Liu, were provided with membership in a service that provides healthcare and safety management when traveling outside the United States.
-Although Mr. Klappa utilized the benefit of spousal travel for business purposes in 2020, there was no associated cost to the Company as Mr. Klappa was not eligible to receive reimbursement for taxes paid on imputed income attributable to him for such travel.
-Ms. Liu also received relocation benefits in the amount of \$42,502 in connection with her move to Milwaukee, Wisconsin - (12) For Mr. Klappa, the amount reported in All Other Compensation for 2020 includes \$25,747 attributable to WEC Energy Group's Directors' Charitable Awards Program in connection with Mr. Klappa's service on the Company's Board.
+- (8) During 2021, each NEO received financial planning services and the cost of an annual physical exam; Messrs.
+Fletcher, Klappa, and Lauber, and Ms. Liu, were provided with membership in a service that provides healthcare and safety management when traveling outside the United States.
+Although Messrs.
+Fletcher and Klappa utilized the benefit of spousal travel for business purposes in 2021, there was no associated cost to the Company as Messrs.
+Fletcher and Klappa were not eligible to receive reimbursement for taxes paid on imputed income attributable for such travel. - (9) For Mr. Klappa, the amount reported in All Other Compensation for 2021 includes \$20,608 attributable to WEC Energy Group's Directors' Charitable Awards Program in connection with Mr. Klappa's service on the Company's Board.
 See "Director Compensation" for a description of the Directors' Charitable Awards Program.

 All Other Compensation for Messrs.
-Fletcher, Lauber, Klappa, and Garvin, and Mmes.
-Liu and Kelsey, for 2020 also consists of:
+Fletcher, Klappa, and Lauber, and Mmes.
+Liu and Kelsey, for 2021 also consists of:

-- Employer matching of contributions into the WEC Energy Group 401(k) plan in the amount of \$11,400 for Messrs.
-Fletcher, Lauber, Klappa, Garvin and Kuester, and Ms. Kelsey, and \$4,615 for Ms. Liu; - Employer contributions into the WEC Energy Group 401(k) plan in the amount of \$17,100 for Messrs.
-Klappa and Kuester, and Mmes.
-Liu and Kelsey, and into the WEC Energy Group Non-Qualified Retirement Savings Plan in the amount of \$7,477 for Ms. Liu, \$177,011 for Mr. Klappa, \$66,835 for Ms. Kelsey, and \$93,818 for Mr. Kuester.
-These payments are in lieu of participation in the Company's pension plan; - "Make-whole" payments under the Executive Deferred Compensation Plan that provides a match at the same level as the WEC Energy Group 401(k) plan (4% for up to 7% of wages) for all deferred salary and bonus not otherwise eligible for a match in the amounts of \$129,653 for Mr. Fletcher, \$59,619 for Mr. Lauber, \$35,652 for Mr. Klappa, \$44,557 for Ms. Kelsey, and \$34,649 for Mr. Garvin; - Retirement income supplement contributed to a nonqualified account in the amount of \$225,000 for Ms. Liu.
-See "Ms. Liu's Retirement Income Supplement" on page P-65 for a description of this benefit; - Payments totaling \$89,536 to Mr. Kuester under his Consulting Agreement; and - Tax reimbursements or "gross-ups" for all applicable perquisites in the amount of \$13,963 and \$16,862 for Messrs.
-Lauber and Garvin, respectively.
+- Employer matching of contributions into the WEC Energy Group 401(k) plan in the amount of \$11,600 for each NEO; - Employer contributions into the WEC Energy Group 401(k) plan in the amount of \$17,400 for Mr. Klappa and Mmes.
+Liu and Kelsey, and into the WEC Energy Group Non-Qualified Retirement Savings Plan in the amount of \$67,452 for Ms. Liu, \$184,019 for Mr. Klappa, and \$68,568 for Ms.Kelsey.
+These payments are in lieu of participation in the Company's pension plan; - "Make-whole" payments under the Executive Deferred Compensation Plan that provides a match at the same level as the WEC Energy Group 401(k) plan (4% for up to 7% of wages) for all deferred salary and bonus not otherwise eligible for a match in the amounts of \$103,789 for Mr. Fletcher, \$26,930 for Ms. Liu, \$36,792 for Mr. Klappa, \$75,471 for Mr. Lauber, and \$45,712 for Ms. Kelsey; - Retirement income supplement contributed to a nonqualified account in the amount of \$232,875 for Ms. Liu.
+See "Ms. Liu's Retirement Income Supplement" on page P-62 for a description of this benefit; and - Tax reimbursements or "gross-ups" for all applicable perquisites in the amount of \$13,963 for Mr. Lauber.

-GRANTS OF PLAN-BASED AWARDS FOR FISCAL YEAR 2020
+GRANTS OF PLAN-BASED AWARDS FOR FISCAL YEAR 2021

-The following table shows additional data regarding incentive plan awards to the NEOs in 2020.
+The following table shows additional data regarding incentive plan awards to the NEOs for 2021.